KevinTan61/SSL-eKamba_Dataset/README.md

 ---

 ## 📊 Dataset Description
 We provide several datasets used in the SSL-eKamba framework, which employs self-supervised learning for traffic accidents prediction.
-Collected from two public real-world sourcesn **[NYC](https://opendata.cityofnewyork.us/)** and **[Chicago](https://data.cityofchicago.org/browse?q=traffic&sortBy=relevance&pageSize=20)** these datasets are designed for spatiotemporal analysis and risk prediction tasks, with a detailed description including their structure, features, and associated metadata provided below.
+Collected from two public real-world sourcesn **[NYC](https://opendata.cityofnewyork.us/)** and **[Chicago](https://data.cityofchicago.org/browse?q=traffic&sortBy=relevance&pageSize=20)** these datasets are designed for spatiotemporal analysis and risk prediction tasks, with a detailed description including their structure, features, and Download Link below.
 ### Overview

 The datasets cover the period from **January 1 to May 31, 2023**, with a temporal resolution of **1 hour** (total of 3624 time steps for the 5-month period).
 They include traffic accident data, taxi order data, POI (Point of Interest) data, weather data, and road segment data.
 These datasets are processed into grid-based and graph-based formats for use in machine learning models, such as spatiotemporal graph neural networks.